Summit Ben Nevis and Learn Winter Mountain Skills

 Connor and team

-Your host, Connor is a local climbing expert and key member of the Lochaber Mountain Rescue Service.
-As well as running trips up Ben Nevis for disabled children, including those in wheelchairs, he was also part of a team of climbers, botanists and geologists who undertook a radical new survey that 3D mapped the mountain for the first time.
+Your host, Connor is a local climbing expert.
+As well as running adventure and trekking trips up Ben Nevis he also guides for disabled children, including those in wheelchairs making the mountain accessible for all.
+He was also part of a team of climbers, botanists and geologists who undertook a radical new survey that 3D mapped the mountain for the first time.

 Dates & Prices